return42/sphkerneldoc/linux_src_doc/include/drm/drm_connector_h.rst

 .. c:function:: void drm_connector_reference(struct drm_connector *connector)

-    incr the connector refcnt
+    acquire a connector reference

     :param struct drm_connector \*connector:
-        connector
+        DRM connector

 .. _`drm_connector_reference.description`:

 Description
 -----------

-This function increments the connector's refcount.
+This is a compatibility alias for \ :c:func:`drm_connector_get`\  and should not be used by new code.

 .. _`drm_connector_unreference`: